aaikedw/fada-import-specs/FADA-database-changes.md

 ### 2.5 “provider IDs” or rather “provider taxon IDs”
 > _Quote from the FADA-import-specs:_ Need to conserve “provider IDs” for taxons and species names need to be considered.
 Can this be done by updating the “biofresh key”-tables or should we work out another solution?

 This refers to the taxonID present in Darwin Core files, for which the combination “provider” (or “resource” —which comes from a single provider anyway) and “taxonID” is unique.
-The main interest in conserving this provider ID is that it will allow to detect changes for individual records more easily by comparing the record to be imported with record already in the database that carries the same (provider)ID.
+The main interest in conserving this provider taxon ID (formerly erroneously called “provider ID”) is that it will allow to detect changes for individual records more easily by comparing the record to be imported with record already in the database that carries the same (provider)ID.

-During discussion with Michel, we identified two possible approaches: 1) store the providerID only in the import schema and perform the comparison with previously imported data which is retained in this schema or 2) (also) store the providerIDs in the taxons, species and synonyms table.
+During discussion with Michel, we originally identified two possible approaches: 1) store the providerID only in the import schema and perform the comparison with previously imported data which is retained in this schema or 2) (also) store the providerIDs in the taxons, species and synonyms table.
-**Remains to be discussed / To be double checked:** I somehow understood that for comparison reason, storing the data in the import schema would be the best solution and would not require to store the ID in the actual FADA schema.
-My understanding was however that for specific reasons it was still interesting to also store the taxon/species IDs in the FADA schema, but I was not sure if this was something we wanted to do in general or not?

-In case we opt for the 2nd option, this will probably need to be stored in two fields: a) provider and b) providerID who’s combination should be unique.
-This would mean that the providerIDs are used in a very similar way to the biofresh_keys when exporting data from the FADA database.
-If so, we could consider moving these IDs to the same field(s).
+Following further discussion, we propose to (a) include a table containing the _provider(ID or name)_, _provider_taxon_ID_ and _biofresh_key_taxon_ and (b) retain the previously imported data in the import schema for comparison.
+This would allow an easy evaluation of changes between the current and previous import and should help to ignore records that are exactly the same between the 2 imports. **Remains to be decided after consulting Sylvain**

 ### 2.6 parenthesis flag
+**Inform Sylvain about this change!**
 The excel template includes a parenthesis flag.
 Currently this flag is only used (a) for checking the consistency with the information provided in the Original genus and declension species fields and (b) during the generation of the scientific name, but this information is currently not stored.
 For this reason it seems that in a number of cases it is not possible to reassemble the correct full scientific name based on the information in the species table (e.g. original genus is not always provided or the parenthesis flag is deliberately set to no, as for the macrophytes).
 As it would be rather straightforward to add this field, we are currently considering to do so.

 Another alternative would be to store this information (author, year, parenthesis) as “authorship” rather than as atomised values.
 This may however have an impact on the FADA app, search functionalities in the BioFresh portal etc. so in case this would seem the better option, we should carefully consider its impact on the applications running on the database.

 ## 3. Corresponding changes to FADA tables
+**Update reflecting the approach for storing timestamps and providerIDs**
+Note: Michel will create a branch in the GitHub repository “data-import-tools-doc” to prepare the alter tables scripts to be applied as well as the updated schema(s).
+The branch will be merged with the master after issuing a pull request to allow discussion and refinement of the scripts.

 ### 3.1 Updates to the taxon table
 Changes in the taxon table depend on the choices with regards to the implementation of timestamps (2.2) and providerIDs (2.5).